 Method of Numerical Solution: The dimensionless model equations with the appropriate boundary conditions were solved using COMSOL software, which uses finite element method (FEM) for numerical solutions of differential equations.
 The finite element analysis is combined with adaptive meshing and error control using numerical solver of UMFPACK.
-This solver is an implicit time-stepping scheme, which is well suited for solving stiff and non-stiff non-linear boundary value problems [5].
-An IBM-PC-Pentium4 (CPU speed was 2800 MHz) was used to solve the set of equations.
-The computational time for solving the set of equations was about 8 minutes.
-Fig. 2 shows a segment of the mesh used to determine the gas transport behavior in flat sheet membrane.
-It should be pointed out that the COMSOL mesh generator creates tetrahedral that are isotropic in size.
-A large number of elements are then created with scaling.
+This solver is an implicit time-stepping scheme, which is well suited for solving stiff and non-stiff non-linear boundary condition.
+We used an IBM-PC-Pentium4 (CPU speed was 2800 MHz) to solve the set of equations.

+Fig. 2: Shows a segment of the mesh used to determine the gas transport behavior in film membrane contactor.
+It should be pointed out that the COMSOL mesh generator creates tetrahedral that are isotropic.
 A scaling factor of 100 has been employed in z-direction due to large difference between x and z.
 COMSOL automatically scales back the geometry after meshing.
 This generates an anisotropic mesh around 1025 elements.